Vincinator/xlane-lkm/docs/dev-guide/git_workflow.rst

 supported NICs.
 If you have one, awesome - I'm jealous!

 We test asguard on a dedicated test lab.
-Therefore, we need to upload a every version we want to test to the lab and deploy it there.
+Therefore, we need to upload and deploy every change to the lab.
 Additionally, we compile ASGuard on Linux machines, and utilise a build server within our test lab.